nst/STTwitter/README.md

 ### Installation

-Drag and drop STTwitter directory into your project and that's it.
+Drag and drop STTwitter directory into your project.

+Link your project with the following frameworks:

+- Accounts.framework
+- Twitter.framework
+- Security.framework (OS X only)
+- Social.framework (iOS only, weak)

 If you want to use CocoaPods, include the STTwitter pod in your project's podfile and install it: